 Navigating through a skyscraper like the Willis Tower is a puzzle in itself….
 Now try moving from floor to floor with a 12ft podium ladder which is roughly 80in in length.
 There are 110 floors in the Willis Tower.
 If a contractor misses their freight elevator it can cost them up to 30 minutes in lost time waiting on the next elevator at peak hours.
 Hy-Brid Lift’s PA-1030 has a total footprint of 51 x 30 in, allowing it to easily fit inside standard elevators and navigate tight spaces with ease.

-Providing workers more efficient ladder less solutions such as Hy-Brid Lifts Push-Around and Pro Series models can greatly reduce operator fatigue when planning and executing their work at height.
+Providing workers with more efficient ladder-less solutions such as Hy-Brid Lifts Push-Around and Pro Series models can greatly reduce operator fatigue when planning and executing their work at height.

 Hy-Brid Lifts PA-1030 working on a mezzanine

 Project Superintendents can rethink how their workers complete tasks by implementing a “Ladders Last” policy to provide safer work at height and increase productivity with the right information and Hy-Brid Lifts.